Split stays in London: how one change works

 What is a split stay?

 A split stay is when you divide one trip across more than one hotel.
-For London week-length trips, the most common version is a one-change week: two nearby 4★ hotels, one midweek switch.
+For London week-length trips, the most practical version is usually a one-change week: two hotel segments, one planned switch, and the rest of the trip left alone.

 Why it can work so well in London